 Deshpande Center for Technological Innovation

-- Deshpande Center Grant Program: The grant program identifies and supports MIT research that can address important market opportunities.
-To support this research, the center awards Ignition Grants and Innovation Grants (ranging from $50,000 to $250,000 per project) to MIT faculty.
-Students may participate through a thesis or research assistantship in the laboratory of a faculty member.
-A portfolio of projects can be found on the website.
+Students may participate in projects funded by the Deshpande Center through a thesis or research assistantship in the laboratory of a faculty member.
+A portfolio of Deshpande Center Grant Program–funded projects can be found on the website.

 The center is led by executive director Leon Sandler and faculty director Devavrat Shah.
 For more information, email the Deshpande Center or call 617-253-0943.